Home » Public Works » Projects and Programs » 2nd Street Bridge Deck Replacement Project

 Begin detailed design and permitting April 2025

-Target to begin construction Fall 2026
+Target to begin construction TBD

-Target to complete construction Winter 2027
+Target to complete construction TBD

 * National Environmental Policy Act (NEPA) Categorically Exclusion & California Environmental Quality Act (CEQA) Notice of Exemption